tfnylee/odin-recipes/README.md

 ## Lessons Learned:

--Formatting a readme file
+* Creating a formatted README file using markdown
--semantic html
+* HTML
+* Command Line
+* Using github